 Even folks who closely track their spending go over their budget now and then.
 It happens, but diverging from your budget isn’t the main issue — how you recover is more important.
 So, if you’re wondering how to start getting your finances back on track, these strategies can help speed up the process.

-Overspending can mount quickly, putting any budget out of balance.
+Overspending can mount quickly, pushing any budget out of balance.
 A few additions to the grocery cart, a few extra visits to the coffee shop, or a home repair can wreak havoc on the most carefully planned budget.

 For this reason, looking at recent bills and credit card statements can help identify where you spent your money.
 For example, dinner with your friends at your favorite (and somewhat pricey) restaurant or back-to-school shopping for your children may have thrown off your spending plan.
 Identifying budget lapses can help you plan for or avoid them in the future.

 Conventional budgeting advises that you look at your expenses at the end of each month.
-However, reviewing your account balances and statements once a week is more advantageous for keeping track of money coming in and going out.
+However, reviewing your checking account balance and statements once a week is more advantageous for keeping track of money coming in and going out.
 A weekly check-in allows you the time to change course and maintain your budget, even if the first week of the month didn’t do your budget any favors.

 You might have zero experience with budgeting, and that’s okay.
 However, creating a budget for beginners is an excellent way to start working on getting your finances on track.
 Watching your cash flow can help you tweak your budget to better suit real life.